 The nearest car parks to the York Dungeon are the Castle Car Park (Post code:YO1 9SA) and Piccadilly Car Park (Post code: YO1 9NX) which both have parking bays for blue badge holders.
 Please note that these car parks are not operated by the York Dungeon and that use of these parking bays are subject to the terms and conditions of the car park operator.

 The main accessible toilets are located next to the main building entrance (to the left when facing the front doors) and are accessed via a separate entrance.
-Please try to use these before your tour as they are not nearby once your tour starts.
+Please try to arrive 10 minutes before your tour start time to use these as they are not nearby once your tour starts.
 If you are unsure please ask a member of the team and they can assist you.

-The York Dungeon also has an accessible toilet located part way through the tour (approximately 25 minutes into the tour), situated by the Mirror Maze, just after the Golden Fleece show.
+The York Dungeon also has an accessible toilet located at the very end of the tour, just before the gift shop.
 If you are unsure, please inform one of the actors that you require the use of the facilities and they will show you the route.